 Work-integrated learning activities (professional placements) integrate theoretical learning with its application in the workplace.
 The inclusion of work-integrated learning activities in the degree program demonstrates Griffith's commitment to preparing its graduates for success in their working life.

-In Trimesters 1 and 2 of Year 3, you are required to undertake unpaid placements which require full-time attendance at a pharmaceutical workplace on a few occasions.
+In Year 3, you are required to undertake unpaid placements which require full-time attendance at a pharmaceutical workplace on a few occasions.
 Some placements may be outside the Gold Coast area.
 Opportunities for rural and international placements also exist.

 You will be prepared for a career in community and hospital pharmacy, and medication management.
 You will also be able to enter careers in the pharmaceutical, biotechnology, nutraceutical and related industries in areas including management, sales, marketing, business development, and local and national government agencies related to medicine use and regulation.